A-Nyant/Launcher-PartB-Java/README.md

 This was part one of a two part project.
 For part A, we worked alone.
 For part B, we worked with a partner.

-For version b, we had some instructions
+For version b, we had some instructions.

 We had a lot of class.
 I will break down what each class does.